sophia-a-chavez/stat107project/README.md

 ##### Body ~
 - We found the average amount of shooting per year by race.
 What do the results mean?
+- (resources)
+- Talk about our findings and what they signify.

 ##### Conclusion ~
 - Were there any correlations between the current political/social climate and the reported fatal police shootings in the United States?
+- What happened like we expected?
+- Was there anything unexpected or surprising?
+If so, what was it?